K-bhuvan/chess-llm/README.md

 # chess-llm
+Train a chess-focused language model and play against it through a local UI.

+![Chess LLM Matrix-style interface](web/example_UI.png)

 ## Project goal

-This educational project tries to teach a open small language model to look at a chess position and choose a strong next move.
-It also explores how far a single consumer RTX 5060 Ti 16GB can realistically go when fine-tuning and running a 4-billion-parameter model locally.
+This educational project fine-tunes the open-weight Qwen3-4B model on Stockfish-labeled positions to predict strong legal moves from [FEN](https://en.wikipedia.org/wiki/Forsyth%E2%80%93Edwards_Notation).
+It explores what a single consumer RTX 5060 Ti 16GB can realistically achieve using 4-bit QLoRA, supervised fine-tuning, optional GRPO, and fully local inference.

-Fine-tune **Qwen3-4B** on Stockfish-labeled chess (QLoRA SFT, optional GRPO) and play it in a local UI.

-![Chess LLM Matrix-style interface](web/example_UI.png)

-This repo is **code only**.
-Labels, adapters, and logs are gitignored — you generate data and train on your machine.
+> **Note:** This repository contains code only.
+Datasets, trained adapters, checkpoints, and logs are generated locally and excluded from Git.

 ## Getting started